Henry Eckford (shipbuilder): Shipbuilding in New York

-Eckford did his first shipbuilding work for the US Navy beginning in 1806, when the Eckford & Beebe shipyard built coastal gunboats for the Navy.
-In July 1808, Christian Bergh invited Eckford to join him in building the 14-gun US Navy brig USS Oneida at Oswego, New York, on Lake Ontario.
-Although he did not design Oneida, the project enhanced his reputation further with the US Navy and gave him experience in shipbuilding under the primitive conditions then prevailing along the New York shore of Lake Ontario.
+Eckford did his first shipbuilding work for the United States Navy beginning in 1806, when the Eckford & Beebe shipyard built coastal gunboats for the Navy.
+In July 1808, Christian Bergh invited Eckford to join him in building the 14-gun U.S. Navy brig USS Oneida at Oswego, New York, on Lake Ontario.
+Although he did not design Oneida, the project enhanced his reputation further with the U.S. Navy and gave him experience in shipbuilding under the primitive conditions then prevailing along the New York shore of Lake Ontario.

 Returning to New York City in 1809, Eckford bought out his partner Beebe and became sole owner of a new shipyard he established which would remain his main place of business for the rest of his life.
 For Astor, he built the brig Fox in 1809 and the ship Hannibal in 1810.
 Fox in particular was noted for her great speed thanks to the streamlined hull form Eckford designed for her, making the trip from Calcutta, India, to New York City in only 90 days – a record that would stand for 40 years – and making the round trip from New York to Calcutta and back in only seven months and 14 days.
 It was the speed of his ships thanks to their revolutionary hull form that gained Eckford great fame in the 19th century.

 In September 1810, Eckford took on 16-year-old Isaac Webb as an apprentice at his yard.
 In the following years, Eckford would take on many other apprentices who would become important naval architects and shipbuilders in their own right, including John A. Robb, Jacob Bell, William Bennett, David Brown, Andrew Craft, John Dimon, John Englis, Thomas Megson, Stephen Smith, and Sidney Wright.
 In thus spreading naval architecture and shipbuilding expertise, Eckford made a significant contribution to the growth of American shipbuilding.

 The War of 1812

 After the War of 1812 began in June 1812, Eckford offered his services to United States Secretary of the Navy Paul Hamilton in a letter of 8 July 1812.
-US Navy Commodore Isaac Chauncey was placed in command of all Navy forces in the Great Lakes region, and he had known Eckford since Chauncey had been master of John Jacob Astor's Eckford-built ship Beaver in 1806–1807 and had supervised Eckford & Beebe's construction of US Navy gunboats in 1808.
+U.S. Navy Commodore Isaac Chauncey was placed in command of all Navy forces in the Great Lakes region, and he had known Eckford since Chauncey had been master of John Jacob Astor's Eckford-built ship Beaver in 1806–1807 and had supervised Eckford & Beebe's construction of U.S. Navy gunboats in 1808.
 Chauncey visited New York City in the first week of September 1812 to meet with Eckford and his fellow shipbuilders Christian Bergh and Adam and Noah Brown about the problem of building a fleet of warships on Lake Ontario.
 Eckford, with experience in building ships in both Kingstown and Oswego, was an obvious choice for building ships for Chauncey on the Great Lakes, and Adam and Noah Brown also agreed to head north to design and build Chauncey's fleet, while Bergh agreed to remain in New York City and oversee the transportation of men and materiel north to Lake Ontario.